 Click here to start a WordPress.org blog, then use the tutorial below for the easy directions.
 (Skip right to the tutorial now!)

 If you want to get started blogging for less money (maybe you’re broke like I was when I started), I think choosing Siteground for your hosting needs is the right first step.
 Siteground is an amazing web host.
 I switched to Siteground when I got serious about making money with my blog and it made a huge difference for me!

 Blogging has been one of the best things ever for me.
-I now make over $20,000 a month from my blog and blog-related services.
+I now make over six figures a year from my blog and blog-related services.
 For real.

 But it’s more than the money I make.
 It’s the ability to work from home so I can be near my family, have a totally flexible schedule to work on my crafts and projects whenever I want, and go on adventures!
 I am still pinching myself at how much blogging has changed my life since I began in October 2016.
 Life is REALLY good.

 And the best part?
 I think anyone can make money with a blog.
 I earned the money I paid for my blog hosting back within just a couple of months after starting.
 And I think you can do that, too!

 Siteground is, in my opinion, the BEST blog hosting company for new bloggers in 2019.
 They’re reliable, affordable, and not plagued by the difficulties with other blog hosts like Bluehost.
 You can start your own blog with them for as low as $3.95 a month!
 I highly recommend getting the 12-month hosting plan through Siteground.
 It’s a great deal and you can save a lot of money by signing up for at least 12 months.
 The best value is a 36-month plan, as your monthly rate stays low for three years.

 How To Make A Blog FREE Email Course